 On receipt of the Review Report, the PVC(SL) will provide an opportunity for the relevant Dean(s) to review and respond to the report and its recommendations.
 Following this consultation, the PVC(SL) presents the Report to Academic Board.
 Recommendations requiring discussion of resource matters (eg. staff, financial and physical) will be considered by Vice-Chancellor's Executive in the first instance.

 Academic Board or the Vice-Chancellor's Executive, where appropriate, is responsible for endorsing the final recommendations (to the extent that they fall within its Terms of Reference), and recommending their approval to the Vice-Chancellor and President.
-Approved recommendations are available from the Review Reports, Recommendations & Implementation Plan page.
-(Staff only)
+Approved recommendations are available from the review reports, recommendations and implementation plan page.

 Responsibility for the development, execution, and monitoring of Implementation Plans is as follows: